-Chess Pie is perhaps my all-time favorite pie, so I often find myself thinking about making variations of it.
-My mother and grandmother both made Chess Pies, but theirs were usually of the traditional variety.
-But every once in a while, we’d have a coconut version that would put me squarely in dessert paradise.
+My mother and grandmother both made chess pies, but theirs were usually of the traditional variety.
+Every once in a while, though, we’d have a coconut version that would put me squarely in dessert paradise.

 For something else a little different, this pie is baked in a chocolate pie crust that’s made with cocoa powder.
 It adds just a hint of chocolate flavor to the pie without taking any of the spotlight away from that gooey coconut filling.
 You can also make this pie with a standard pie crust if you like.
 It’s delicious either way!

 One of the best things about chess pie is that it’s simple to make with ingredients you likely have on hand in your kitchen.
 All of those filling ingredients get mixed quickly and easily in one bowl—no mixer required.

 What You’ll Need

 Scroll down to the recipe card to find the ingredient quantities and recipe instructions.

 - All-purpose flour – Learn more: How to Measure Flour

 - Unsweetened cocoa powder – Natural cocoa powder will give you more of a classic chocolate flavor, while Dutch process produces a deeper, darker chocolate crust.